SMS Zrínyi: Post-war fate

 After the Austro-Hungarian Empire collapsed in 1918, the Austrians wanted to turn the fleet over to the newly created State of Slovenes, Croats and Serbs (later to become a part of the Kingdom of Yugoslavia) in order to prevent the Italians from claiming the ships as spoils of war.
 However, the victorious Allies refused to acknowledge the conversations between the Austrians and the south Slavs and, in due course, reallocated the ships.
 The ship had been boarded by a scratch Yugoslav crew on 10 November 1918, one day before the Armistice, and had left Pola along with her sister ship, Radetzky.
 They were soon spotted by heavy Italian ships, so the two battleships hoisted American flags and sailed south along the Adriatic coast to Castelli Bay near Spalato (also known as Split).
 They appealed for American naval forces to meet them and accept their surrender, which a squadron of United States Navy (USN) submarine chasers in the area did.
-She had apparently been turned over to the fledgling south Slav state, as it was a Croat naval officer, Korvettenkapitän Marijan Polić, who presented the ship as a prize of war to representatives of the United States Navy on the afternoon of 22 November 1919 at Spalato (Split) in Dalmatia.
+She had apparently been turned over to the fledgling south Slav state, as it was a Croat naval officer, Korvettenkapitän Marijan Polić, who presented the ship as a prize of war to representatives of the United States Navy on the afternoon of 22 November 1918 at Spalato (Split) in Dalmatia.
 Simultaneously she was commissioned as USS Zrínyi and Lieutenant E.E.
 Hazlett, USN, assumed command.
 The initial American complement consisted of four officers and 174 enlisted men—the latter entirely composed of United States Navy Reserve Force personnel.
-The ship remained at anchor at Spalato for nearly a year while the negotiations that would determine her ultimate fate dragged on.
+The ship remained at anchor at Spalato for nearly a year during the allied occupation of the eastern Adriatic while the negotiations that would determine her ultimate fate dragged on.
 Only once did she apparently turn her engines over, and that occurred during a severe gale that struck Spalato on 9 February 1920.

 On the morning of 7 November 1920, Zrínyi was decommissioned.
 USS Chattanooga took her in tow and, assisted by Brooks and Hovey, towed the battleship to Italy.
 Under the terms of the treaties of Versailles and St. Germain, Zrínyi was ultimately turned over to the Italian government at Venice.
 She was broken up for scrap later that year and into 1921.